Website header photo credit: Chelsea Zhang/Daily Bruin

 Flora and fauna

-Sage Hill, located in the northwest corner of campus, is 3.4 acres of native California habitat that is home to a high diversity of flora and fauna species — including 50 native higher plant species, 7 native mammal species, 17 butterflies species, and almost 30 resident and migratory bird species.
+Sage Hill, located in the northwest corner of campus, is 3.5 acres of native California habitat that is home to a high diversity of flora and fauna species — including 50 native higher plant species, 7 native mammal species, 17 butterfly species, 30 resident and migratory bird species, and many more.

 Outdoor learning space